yangangchen/Machine_Learning_Library_Cplusplus/README.md

 1. **Nonlinear Regressors**: Implementation of polynomial regressor and Gaussian process regressor, with k-fold cross validation.

+2. **Nonlinear Classifiers (two classes)**: Implementation of logistic classifier (with polynomial basis) and Gaussian naive Bayes classifier, with k-fold cross validation.

 **Requirements:**

 To run the code, you need to install the C++ library **Eigen**: